Ershadmanesh/meta-meassure/README.md

 `pip install -r requirements.txt`

-This code uses data from an external study, accessible at: https://github.com/kdesende/Two-armed-bandit-confidence.
+This code uses data, accessible at: https://github.com/kdesende/Two-armed-bandit-confidence.
 Ensure to create a `data/` directory at the root level and transfer the dataset there for full functionality.

 # Code organization